 Files are cached locally and uploaded in full when you finish editing.
 The same happens with directory contents for better performance.
 You won’t see immediately changes made by others if the other users are working on the same files or inside the same directory.

-Not a File System
+It’s not a full-blown NTFS File System

 Random file access is not supported directly from storage, as mentioned above.
 Files are downloaded in full, kept in cache, and then uploaded when done.
 Also, while edits take place the file is not locked; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.